Buddha Museum Logo

 Born in 1852, Komei, after a period as a painter, learned carving from Masamitsu Kikugawa, a member of a family of carvers in Tokyo.
 Masamitsu made netsuke until the advent of foreign trade through Yokohama, when he began to produce only okimono for export.
 Ishikawa Komei was Masumitsu’s most famous student, whose remarkable technique made him the most acclaimed ivory carver of the Meiji period, not only for the subtlety and conviction of his carving, but for his ability to express profound thought through modest means.

-This ivory is a superb example of the fabled skill of Komei.
+This netsuke is a superb example of the fabled skill of Komei.
 The weary yet happy face of the monk, the grisly skull with its missing tooth, and especially the hand, which doesn’t rest on the surface of the skull, but is held touching it tentatively with fingertips, as if to find out what it really is; these subtle details comprise an outstanding work by a known master of netsuke.

 Last BuddhaFuture Buddha